Strike (TV series): Series 5: Troubled Blood (2022)

+Series 6: The Ink Black Heart (2024)

 Reception

 The Cuckoo's Calling received generally positive reviews from critics.
 Rotten Tomatoes gave it an approval rating of 85%, based on 20 reviews, and an average score of 6.8/10.
-The website's critics consensus reads "The TV adaptation of C. B. Strike delivers an entertaining detective series that faithfully and effectively adheres to genre tropes."
-Morgan Jeffery of Digital Spy, who reviewed the first episode, praised both Burke and Grainger's performances, calling Burke's performance a "revelation".
+The website's critics’ consensus reads "The TV adaptation of C. B. Strike delivers an entertaining detective series that faithfully and effectively adheres to genre tropes."
+Morgan Jeffery of Digital Spy, who reviewed the first episode, praised both Burke’s and Grainger's performances, calling Burke's performance "a revelation".

-Similarly, the adaptation of The Silkworm was met with positive reviews, with critics again praising Burke and Grainger's performances.
-However, the first episode was criticised for showing a suicide scene on World Suicide Prevention Day, making some viewers claim that this scene was insensitive.
+Similarly, the adaptation of The Silkworm was met with positive reviews, with critics again praising Burke’s and Grainger's performances.
+However the first episode was criticised for showing a suicide scene on World Suicide Prevention Day, making some viewers claim that this scene was insensitive.

 Career of Evil holds an 88% approval rating on Rotten Tomatoes, based on 8 reviews, and an average score of 7/10.

 Lethal White holds a 73% approval rating on Rotten Tomatoes, based on 11 reviews, and an average score of 5.6/10.

+Troubled Blood holds a 93% approval rating from audiences on Rotten Tomatoes, based on 26 reviews.

+The Ink Black Heart holds a 51% approval rating from audiences on Rotten Tomatoes, based on 20 reviews.

+After the Ink Black Heart began airing on HBO on 23 January 2025 the show was one of the top ten streamed series on the streaming service Max following the broadcast of the second episode.